PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 echo "SMARTSIM_CSC_REF=$SMARTSIM_CSC_REF"
 ```

-> `SMARTSIM_CSC_REF` currently defaults to the validated commit `26f42db`, which includes FoamPilot CSC 0.1.2 and the OpenFOAM v2412 runtime-library fix.
+> `SMARTSIM_CSC_REF` currently defaults to the validated commit `19a5143`.
+It includes FoamPilot live field streaming, result cleanup, and the SmartRedis-backed OpenFOAM viscosity model.
 Replace the commit with a corresponding release tag when one is published.

 **Directory layout:**